farhad324/Algorithms-CSE221/README.md

 - LCS Algorithm
 - Fractional Knapsack (aka Continuous Knapsack)
 - 0-1 Knapsack Problem
-- Edit Distance Algorithm (Levensthein Distance - Different Cost Value)
+- Edit Distance Algorithm (Levensthein Distance if all of the operations are of cost = 1)
 - Huffman Coding